alephium/build-smart-contracts-in-ralph/docs/index.md

  ✔ Container devnet-explorer-frontend-1  Running
 ```

-Once the local devnet is running, compile the `HelloWeb3` contract like this:
+Once the local devnet is up and running, compile the `HelloWeb3` contract like this:

 ```bash
 $ npm install